 - Do you want to invite the [insert buyer’s role] to our next meeting?

-Instead, you need to justify your price with evidence.
-Do you have qualitative or quantitative data you could present to your prospect to show why it’s worth what you’re asking?
+Instead, you need to use your negotiation skills to justify your price with evidence.
+Do you have qualitative or quantitative data you could present?
+Something to show your prospect why it’s worth what you’re asking?
 How about testimonials, case studies, and reviews?
-These are excellent ‘proof devices’ that demonstrate to the prospect how valuable your offering really is.
+These are excellent ‘proof devices’ that prove how valuable your offering is.

-You might find instances during sales negotiations where prospects might make demands that your business just can’t facilitate; whether that involves radical amendments or colossal price reductions, it’s important to know that you have the option to walk away.
+You might find instances during sales negotiations where prospects might demand that your business can’t help, whether that involves radical amendments or colossal price reductions.
+It’s important to know that you have the option to walk away.

-However, it would be best if you tried first to slowly disengage from talks by displaying your dissatisfaction with how the process is evolving.
-If the prospect isn’t picking up on your signals, gracefully bow out of sales negotiations to save you both from wasting time and effort.
+Yet, it would be best if you first tried to disengage from talks by displaying dissatisfaction.
+Especially with how the process is evolving.
+If the prospect isn’t picking up on your signals, gracefully bow out of sales negotiations.
+This will save you both from wasting time and effort.

-You’re about to enter a working relationship that requires total respect and trust from both sides in order to be beneficial.
-So the last skill you should practice is asking if you can receive something in return for concessions you’ve offered or been requested by the prospect.
-This ensures that everyone leaves the negotiation in a win-win situation, which will only help your working relationship prosper.
+You’re about to enter a working relationship that requires total respect and trust from both sides to be beneficial.
+So practice asking if you can receive something in return for concessions.
+This technique ensures that everyone leaves the negotiation in a win-win situation.
+Overall, a tactic which will only help your working relationship prosper.